 Talat, here a medical student, visits the costal city of A Coruña, Spain, 60 miles north of Santiago in 1975.

 Talat sits with college friends in A Coruña, Spain overlooking the Atlantic.

 The group journeyed northwest to Santiago de Compostela, the final destination of the age-old El Camino de Santiago, unintentionally settling in the sacred site thousands of pilgrims have sought.
 There, Talat finally enrolled in medical school and leased a tiny apartment with three roommates, eking out a livelihood on the small sum Rifat, now an intern, sent him each month.
 He would head to the movies after classes to immerse himself in Spanish.
 Ten pesetas bought him a daylong pass.
 He would watch the same picture in succession and echo back the actor’s lines until they acquired meaning, mouthing a solemn procession of carefully enunciated words.

 He graduated seven years later heavily indebted to the country that welcomed him and educated him for free.
 He returned to Jordan to intern in Al-Zarqa Government Hospital where he met his wife, Rawhieh, a fellow intern and Palestinian who had studied abroad in Alexandria.

 The couple remained in Al-Zarqa after their training, working for the Jordanian government as general practitioners.
 The pay was scarcely enough to rent a home.
-Bechtel group, a major American construction and engineering company, was developing an industrial city in Saudi Arabia and reeled in the physicians with a generous contract that afforded them the chance to pay off loans and start a family.
+A major American construction and engineering company was developing an industrial city in Saudi Arabia and reeled in the physicians with a generous contract that afforded them the chance to pay off loans and start a family.